Teladoc Health (NYSE:TDOC) Price Target Lowered to $300.00 at BTIG Research

-Teladoc Health (NYSE:TDOC) had its target price reduced by BTIG Research from $330.00 to $300.00 in a research note issued to investors on Thursday, The Fly reports.
-BTIG Research currently has a buy rating on the health services provider’s stock.
+Teladoc Health (NYSE:TDOC) had its price target reduced by stock analysts at BTIG Research from $330.00 to $300.00 in a report issued on Wednesday, Benzinga reports.
+The brokerage presently has a “buy” rating on the health services provider’s stock.
+BTIG Research’s price target suggests a potential upside of 95.57% from the company’s previous close.

-In other Teladoc Health news, SVP Daniel Trencher sold 2,000 shares of the firm’s stock in a transaction dated Monday, April 12th.
-The stock was sold at an average price of $181.00, for a total value of $362,000.00.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Adam C. Vandervoort sold 2,610 shares of the firm’s stock in a transaction dated Wednesday, February 3rd.
-The stock was sold at an average price of $269.85, for a total value of $704,308.50.
-Insiders sold 504,182 shares of company stock worth $95,486,862 over the last three months.
-Insiders own 3.42% of the company’s stock.
+In other Teladoc Health news, SVP Andrew Turitz sold 695 shares of the business’s stock in a transaction on Tuesday, March 2nd.
+The shares were sold at an average price of $224.28, for a total transaction of $155,874.60.
+Following the completion of the sale, the senior vice president now directly owns 6,320 shares in the company, valued at approximately $1,417,449.60.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Also, SVP Daniel Trencher sold 3,000 shares of the business’s stock in a transaction on Wednesday, February 10th.
+The shares were sold at an average price of $290.49, for a total transaction of $871,470.00.
+Over the last quarter, insiders have sold 511,572 shares of company stock valued at $96,347,353.
+Company insiders own 3.42% of the company’s stock.

-Several hedge funds have recently bought and sold shares of TDOC.
-Next Capital Management LLC purchased a new position in Teladoc Health in the 1st quarter worth approximately $222,000.
-Signaturefd LLC lifted its holdings in Teladoc Health by 25.2% in the 1st quarter.
-Signaturefd LLC now owns 4,272 shares of the health services provider’s stock worth $776,000 after purchasing an additional 861 shares in the last quarter.
-LaFleur & Godfrey LLC lifted its holdings in Teladoc Health by 49.3% in the 1st quarter.
-LaFleur & Godfrey LLC now owns 52,939 shares of the health services provider’s stock worth $9,622,000 after purchasing an additional 17,478 shares in the last quarter.
-Sumitomo Mitsui Trust Holdings Inc. lifted its holdings in Teladoc Health by 48.5% in the 1st quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 4,783,867 shares of the health services provider’s stock worth $869,468,000 after purchasing an additional 1,562,318 shares in the last quarter.
-Finally, Cornerstone Wealth Management LLC lifted its holdings in Teladoc Health by 15.3% in the 1st quarter.
-Cornerstone Wealth Management LLC now owns 1,166 shares of the health services provider’s stock worth $212,000 after purchasing an additional 155 shares in the last quarter.
-51.77% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in TDOC.
+Marshall Wace North America L.P. purchased a new stake in shares of Teladoc Health in the 1st quarter worth $35,000.
+Brinker Capital Investments LLC purchased a new stake in shares of Teladoc Health in the 3rd quarter worth $869,000.
+Spence Asset Management increased its stake in shares of Teladoc Health by 2,870.9% in the 4th quarter.
+Spence Asset Management now owns 129,622 shares of the health services provider’s stock worth $25,919,000 after purchasing an additional 125,259 shares in the last quarter.
+West Oak Capital LLC purchased a new stake in shares of Teladoc Health in the 4th quarter worth $40,000.
+Finally, Huntington National Bank increased its stake in shares of Teladoc Health by 11.3% in the 4th quarter.
+Huntington National Bank now owns 520 shares of the health services provider’s stock worth $104,000 after purchasing an additional 53 shares in the last quarter.
+Institutional investors and hedge funds own 51.77% of the company’s stock.

 Teladoc Health Company Profile